KabirSamsi/KabirSamsi/README.md

 ### About Me

 - I like compilers, machine learning, programming languages, math and other stuff; I also dabble a fair bit in fullstack development.
-In particular, I work on designing abstractions that make life easier for both humans & hardware.
+Broadly, I like software abstractions that make life easier for both humans & hardware.

 - 👨🏽‍💻 I will join **<a href="https://aihub.qualcomm.com/">Qualcomm</a>'s Machine Learning Compilers Team** as a research/software engineer this July.